WillFantom/sshare/README.md

   sshare [flags]

 Flags:
-  -a, --agent string           Path to the target SSH Agent socket (default "${SSH_AUTH_SOCK}") -h, --help                   help for sshare
+  -a, --agent string           path to the target ssh agent socket ($SSH_AUTH_SOCK) (default "${SSH_AUTH_SOCK}") -h, --help                   help for sshare
-  -k, --key-file stringArray   Additional key file(s) to include in the generated authorized_keys -d, --max-days int           Number of days that the content will remain available via transfer.sh (default 2) -m, --max-downloads int      Maximum number of times any content shared can be downloaded (default 10)
+  -k, --key stringArray        additional keys to include in the generated authorized_keys -f, --key-file stringArray   additional key file(s) to include in the generated authorized_keys -d, --max-days int           number of days that the content will remain available via transfer.sh (default 2) -m, --max-downloads int      maximum number of times any content shared can be downloaded (default 10) -p, --passphrase string      passphrase for the ssh agent
 ```